-To take vacation, employees must request approval at least two weeks in advance from the supervisor authorized to receive and review requests.
-Exceptions to this advance notice requirement can only be granted by the department director or his/her designee.
+To take vacation, employees must request approval in advance from the supervisor authorized to receive and review requests.
+Exceptions to this advance notice requirement can only be granted by the Department Director or his/her designee.
 Requests will be reviewed and either denied or approved based on several factors, including business needs and staffing requirements.

-Employees exempt from the Fair Labor Standards Act are expected to work their assigned schedule each regular work day.
-Exempt employees who take time off work on a day in which some work was performed, will not have their vacation leave reduced.
+Employees exempt from the Fair Labor Standards Act are expected to work their assigned schedule each regular workday.
+Exempt employees who take time off work on a day, in which some work was performed, will not have their vacation leave reduced.
 Otherwise, they have the same conditions and limitations applicable to the qualified and proper use of vacation leave.

 Vacation time off is paid at the employee's base pay rate at the time of vacation.
 Base rate of pay does not include overtime or any special forms of compensation such as incentives, commissions, and bonuses.
-Paid vacation time shall be accounted for in minimum increments of 30-15 minutes.
+Paid vacation time shall be accounted for in minimum increments of 15 minutes.

 As a condition of utilizing Family & Medical Leave Act leave, Employees must use available sick and vacation leave for the care and support of themselves or another under conditions described in the Family & Medical Leave policy.
-Employees, supervisors and department directors must notify the Assistant -City Manager whenever paid vacation leave is used for a serious health condition, or a condition covered under the Family & Medical Leave policy.
+Employees, supervisors and Department Directors must notify the Assistant City Manager whenever paid vacation leave is used for a serious health condition.